WSOP.com Promo Code for up to $1,100

 Now WSOP.com is the platform used for several online events that form part of the official World Series of Poker.
 You can now win a coveted bracelet from the comfort of your own home—as long as you are in one of the states where WSOP.com is legal, of course!

 If you want to play on your laptop or desktop, you must download the poker client.
 This is available for Apple and PC machines.
-To start playing on your mobile device you will need to download the app for either your iOS or Android device.
+To start playing on your mobile device you will need to download the poker app for either your iOS or Android device.
+If you don’t want to download an app there are great mobile gambling options available as well.

 Once you have installed the software, you must create your new account by clicking the “Register Now” button.
 This brings up the sign-up screen.